 Instead, you’d be better off with the goal: “Reduce the Cost-Per-Acquisition(CPA) from the current $53 down to $40.”

-Then, we’ve got a clear start point and a clear goal to move towards.
+Then, we’ve got a clear starting point and a clear goal to move towards.
 Once we have a goal, we can set a few metrics to help us measure the progress (or lack thereof).
 These key metrics are called KPIs.

 Let’s say our goal was to generate 30% more online leads — in that case, our KPI wouldn’t be CPA or revenue, it’d be something along the lines of contact form submissions, calls, and response rates.